Expats

 Sir James Brooke, being one of the first Bule to land on our shore, began humping local children set a precedence for latter Bule arrivals.

-5. lampu Says:
+5. lampu says:

 parvita may have said it in a harsh way. too black and white maybe. but i can understand what she meant and there are many truths in it.